Service Dog Certification: Addressing the Myths and Realities

 • Public Access Training: This involves training the dog to behave appropriately in public places.

-The process to train a service dog varies depending on the training organization but typically involves intensive training, assessment, and proof of the handler's disability.
+The process to train a service dog varies depending on the training organization.
+Ultimately, it typically involves intensive training, assessment, and proof of the handler's disability.

 For those interested in becoming service dog trainers, there are several paths to consider.
 The Academy of Pet Careers is an excellent resource for individuals looking to enter this field.
-They offer dog training courses that cover the principles of dog training, service dog training, and the ADA guidelines.
+APC offers dog training certification courses that cover the principles of dog training, service dog training, and the ADA guidelines.

 To become a service dog trainer, you may consider the following steps: